" Undefinable, eclectic and breaking norms "

 Φ

-A graduate in European and International Law from the Panthéon-Sorbonne, Holeg was also one of the pioneers of the French techno scene in the 1990s, performing all over the world.
-His performances have shaped a sonic culture where music becomes space, energy, and collective language, resonating through bodies and places.
+In the early 90s, a graduate in European and International Law from the Panthéon-Sorbonne, Holeg was also one of the pioneers of the French Electro scene, performing all over the world.
+His performances have contributed to shape a sonic culture where music becomes space, energy, and collective language, resonating through bodies and places.

 Φ